-The Brooklyn Charter School administration and teaching staff welcomes any family member who would like to volunteer at the school.
-Interested parties should speak directly with the Head of School, teaching staff or the Family Action Committee.
-It is expected that families provide 20 hours of volunteer service.
+The Brooklyn Charter School administration and teaching staff welcomes any family member who would like to volunteer and support the school.
+Interested parties should speak directly with the Head of School, the Parent Liaison, teaching staff or the Family Action Committee.
+It is expected that each family provides 20 hours of volunteer service.